-Finding Peace Escaping for brief moments of solitude BY: Troy Murphy | May 2012
+Finding Moments of Solitude BY: Troy Murphy | May 2012

 Stock Adobe Royalty Free Images

 We experience rough patches; an unexpected blast knocks the air out of us, dashing hopes.
-During the late months of 2008 and into 2009, I suffered a divorce, loss of a life’s work of equity, an unexpected lawsuit and eventual bankruptcy.
-Overwhelmed, I continued functioning at some level, but with the loss of a supportive friend I collapsed in despair.
+During the late months of 2008 and into 2009, I suffered a divorce, loss of a life’s work of equity, and an unexpected lawsuit that forced eventual bankruptcy.
+I continued to function but not well; but when I lost contact with a supportive friend, I collapsed in despair.
 Hopes of recovery—a possible new life—crumbled.
-Sleep provided my only escape; the short hours of rest came only at the hands of complete exhaustion.
-Painful ruminations continually intruded on every activity.
-Fifteen months of mental hell.
+Short spurts of sleep provided my only escape, only intervening when complete exhaustion triumphed the over-active mind.
+Painful ruminations continually intruded spanning over a dark fifteen months of mental hell.

-Why do I feel this way?
+We search for answers; Why do I feel this way?
 What does this mean?
 How do I escape these feelings?

 Our mind fumbles for answers, giving meaning to experience.
 Graspable meaning creates a sense of control—escape from vulnerability.
 We give meaning to experiences even when we have insufficient knowledge of the causes.
 Our meanings are influenced by our moods.
 When lost in sorrow, our explanations are sorrowful, adding to despair by finding catastrophic meaning to mundane events.
 Our answers (no matter how eloquent) can’t explain away the pain.
 The lover is still gone, the bill collector still knocks, and the future still menacingly looms beyond control.